-The Hesperosaurus is a stegosaurian dinosaur from the late Jurassic, approximately 150 million years ago.
+The Hesperosaurus is a stegosaurian dinosaur from the Upper Jurassic, approximately 150 million years ago.
 It is compared to the Stegosaurus more often that experts sometimes refer to the two as male and female counterparts of the same species.
 This, however, is not the case as the Hesperosaurus and Stegosaurus dinosaurs differ not only in body structure but in their way of living too.

 |What does Hesperosaurus mean?||Western lizard|

 |On the menu||Herbivorous|

 |When they lived||Upper Jurassic era 154-142 million years ago|

 |Where they have been found?||USA|